 In 1864, a time where advanced education for women was rare, Dr. Crumpler graduated from medical school and became the first African American woman to earn a medical degree in the United States.

-She started her first medical practice in Boston, but when the war ended in 1865, she moved to Richmond, Virginia to help the freed slaves who otherwise would not have had access to medical care.
-Racism was still widespread, which made it, in Crumpler’s words: “a proper field for real missionary work.”
+She started her first medical practice in Boston, but when the war ended in 1865, she moved to Richmond, Virginia, to help the freed slaves who otherwise would not have had access to medical care.
+In Crumpler’s words, racism was still widespread, which made it “a proper field for real missionary work.”

-A few years later, in 1869, she returned to Boston and created a new practice that centered around caring for women and children.
-Passionate about women’s health, she went on to write A Book of Medical Discourses: a book for women to provide them with information on how to care for their own health as well as the health of their families.
+A few years later, in 1869, she returned to Boston and created a new practice centered around caring for women and children.
+Passionate about women’s health, she wrote A Book of Medical Discourses: a book for women to provide them with information on how to care for their own health and the health of their families.

 Dr. Helen Octavia Dickens, Physician and Professor

-Helen attended the Universty of Illinois after Dr. Elizabeth Hill, who was the first African American to graduate from the institution, helped her register.
+Helen attended the University of Illinois after Dr. Elizabeth Hill, the first African American to graduate from the institution, helped her register.
 She earned her M.D. in 1934 as the only African American to do so.
-After completing her internship at Provident Hospital, a predominantly African American and poorly funded hospital in south Chicago, Helen got her first job at Virginia Alexander’s Aspiranto Health Home in Philadelphia in 1935 where she, in addition to her general practice, provided obstetric and gynecologic care.
+After completing her internship at Provident Hospital, a predominantly African American and poorly funded hospital in south Chicago, Dr. Dickens got her first job at Virginia Alexander’s Aspiranto Health Home in Philadelphia in 1935, where she, in addition to her general practice, provided obstetric and gynecologic care.

-Following six successful years in Philadelphia, Helen returned to Provident Hospital to complete her residency and specialize in obstetric and gynecology.
-She completed her MSc and residency in 1945 and 1946 respectively.
-In addition to reaching the zenith of her field, Helen used her work to educate and empower younger women and led extensive research into teen pregnancy and sexual health issues, for which she was awarded numerous accolades and rewards.
+Following six successful years in Philadelphia, Dr. Dickens returned to Provident Hospital to complete her residency and specialize in obstetric and gynecology.
+She completed her Master of Science and residency in 1945 and 1946, respectively.
+In addition to reaching her field’s zenith, Dr. Dickens used her work to educate and empower younger women and led extensive research into teen pregnancy and sexual health issues.
+She was given numerous accolades and awards.